hellholt/.github/profile/README.md

 - Per-host Traefik reverse proxy, rather than having to futz with the node ports.
 - Refactored massively, since the old IaC was a nightmare.
 - Added Bash command for more easily executing the Ansible roles where the 🪄magic🧙‍♂️ happens.
-- Setup SyncTube for YouTube archiving.
-- Setup Komga for Comics.
 - Each host gets a MOTD of a coat of arms and colorful Bash prompt complete with appropriate emoji corresponding to their house.

 ## 👴 Stuff I've Learned